GoncaloEsteves/Software-Systems-Development/README.md

 # Software Systems Development
-Exercises and Work Assignment developed in virtue of the subject.
+Work Assignment developed in virtue of the subject.